Skip to content

 The speed limit does not apply if:

-• you are driving on a road with a median strip and the emergency service speed zone is on the other side of the road beyond the median strip
+• the emergency service speed zone is on the other side of the road beyond the median strip.

-About emergency and breakdown service vehicles
+About emergency and breakdown services vehicles

 An emergency services vehicle includes: